Click here to see the Virtual Sundial or read on for more information.

 - The straight Horizon line on a sundial is a projection of the Great Circle of the local Horizon;

 This program simulates sundials with a flat plate.
 The flat plate of a sundial is an example of what is known mathematically as a plane.
 The orientation of a plane in space is specified completely by the direction of its normal, a line perpendicular to the plane.
 Two parameters are sufficient to uniquely specify the direction of a line in space, and hence the orientation of a plane.
-This program requires a specification of sundial plate orientation which is equally valid in the northern or southern hemispheres.
+The Virtual Dial requires a specification of sundial plate orientation which is equally valid in the northern or southern hemispheres.

 The chosen method is to specify the direction of the normal in the local horizon coordinate system used by astronomers.
 The local horizon coordinate system is a type of spherical coordinate system in which a direction is specified by two parameters: the Azimuth (measured in degrees along the horizon from a specified origin), and Altitude (measured in degrees up at right-angles from the horizon).
 These terms might not normally be used by diallists.
 The correspondence to diallists’ terminology is as follows:

-Azimuth: In the northern hemisphere, a dial described as South declining 15 degrees West has a normal with Azimuth of 15 degrees west of South.
+Azimuth: In the northern hemisphere, a dial described by diallists as South declining 15 degrees West has a normal with Azimuth of 15 degrees west of South.
 A dial described as South declining 9 degrees East has a normal with Azimuth of -9 degrees west of South.